-This report is an update to the March 1, 1994, initial report on the federal district courts' responses to the 1993 amendments to Federal Rule of Civil Procedure 26.
-The heart of this report, as in the initial report, is the attached table, which is based on the courts' local rules, general orders, and CJRA plans and which describes for each court which of five key provisions of Rule 26 are in effect.
+This report is an update to the March 24, 1995 report on the federal district courts' responses to the 1993 amendments to Federal Rule of Civil Procedure 26.
+The heart of this report, as in last year's report (and the March 1, 1994 initial report), is the attached table, which is based on the courts' local rules, general orders, and CJRA plans and which describes for each court which of five key provisions of Rule 26 are in effect.